 The Role of the Consortium

-The SEF Consortium, led by SVA, was made up of a number of organisations with experience in supporting the development of social enterprises and not-for-profit organisations.
-The consortium:
+The SEF Consortium, led by SVA, was made up of a number of organisations with experience in supporting the development of social enterprises and non-profit organisations.
+During the life of the fun, the consortium successfully:

 - offered advice and support to social enterprises considering applying for SEF funding